Skip to Main Content

 Each VIN is exactly 17 digits long; no more, no less.
 If your VIN is shorter than 17 digits, it could be incomplete, and you should look elsewhere to find the full VIN.
 The only potential exception is if your vehicle is older than 1981, which is the year the National Highway Traffic Safety Administration (NHTSA) standardized the VIN to a 17-digit identifier.

-There’s important information contained in the VIN, such as vehicle specifications and where it was made.
+Important information is contained in the VIN, such as vehicle specifications and where it was made.
 This information is coded, with every few digits representing a different code.
 Each code has a set position within the larger string of digits.
 For example, the first character always tells you what country manufactured the car.
 Although each VIN is unique to a specific vehicle, the positions of the codes stay the same across all VINs.
 Because every VIN is different, it can be used to quickly identify a specific vehicle.

 How to find a VIN

 Cars have VINs written on them to make VIN lookups easy.
-Usually the VIN is listed on the driver’s side of the dashboard, right where it connects to the windshield.
+Usually, the VIN is listed on the driver’s side of the dashboard, right where it connects to the windshield.
 If you can’t find the VIN listed there, there are a few other places to look.

 If you’re having trouble finding the VIN on the car, it may be purposely concealed.
 However, your VIN will also be listed in your car insurance policy documents, as well as in your car’s title and registration.